-Some of his notable teachers both at Berklee and elsewhere include Jack Grassel, NEA Jazz Master JoAnne Brackeen, Kenny Werner, Grammy Award Winner Terence Blanchard, Mick Goodrick, Kenn Fox, Mike Stern, David Fiuczynski, and David Tronzo.
+Some of his notable teachers include Jack Grassel, NEA Jazz Master JoAnne Brackeen, Kenny Werner, Grammy Award Winner Terence Blanchard, Mick Goodrick, Kenn Fox, Mike Stern, David Fiuczynski, Bryan Sutton, and David Tronzo.

-He has shared the stage with internationally and/or locally known legends such as Jack Grassel, Kenny Werner, Nicholas Payton, Devin Drobka, Joey Blake, Steve Grimm (of Bad Boy), and Craig Baumann.
+He has shared the stage with internationally and/or locally known legends such as Jack Grassel, Kenny Werner, Nicholas Payton, Devin Drobka, Joey Blake, Steve Grimm and Craig Evans (of Bad Boy), Cecilio Negron Jr., Mitch Shiner, Danny Miller, and Craig Baumann.

-He has also studied with some of the true greats in magic including Jeff McBride, Derek Delgaudio, Derek Hughes (seen on America's Got Talent), and Kostya Kimlat (seen on Fool Us).
+He has also studied with some of the true greats in magic including Jeff McBride, Derek Delgaudio, Derek Hughes (seen on America's Got Talent), Eric Jones, Garrett Thomas, and Kostya Kimlat (seen on Fool Us).

 Inspired by legends like John Coltrane, John Mclaughlin, and Milton Nascimento, his goal is to create art that is spiritually uplifting and inspires people to make the best out of difficult times.

 Awards and Accomplishments

 Endorsed by Donmoyer Guitars 2022

 Artist in residency at the Jazz Estate 2022